zrcadlo/undercurrent_api/backend/ApiDocs.md

 ### GET Parameters:

 - mine
      - **Description**: If specified, will only search the current user's dreams.
-Because this is a flag, you can call it like this: /api/dreams/mine
+Because this is a flag, you can call it like this: /api/dreams?mine
      - This parameter is a **flag**.
 This means no value is expected to be associated to this parameter.

 - username
      - **Values**: *nena.alpaca*
      - **Description**: A username.
 Checks existence.
 If you provide your own, we'll search private dreams too.
+If none is provide, search all public dreams.

 - location
      - **Values**: *Queens*